Forward neck posture—often called “text neck” or “nerd neck”—is more common than we might like to admit.

 When forward neck posture becomes a habit, these muscles bear more weight than intended, leading to tension and discomfort.

-How Forward Neck Posture Strains Upper Back Muscles?
+How Poor Neck Posture Strains Upper Back Muscles?

 Studies from The Journal of Physical Therapy Science show that this altered alignment leads to muscle imbalances, where certain muscles overcompensate for weaker areas, resulting in fatigue, tightness, and even nerve compression in the upper back area.